anandrajaram21/CTFs/SanDiegoCTF/README.md

 [CTFTime Event](https://ctftime.org/event/1255)

 Here, you will be able to find writeups to challenges I was able to solve.
 My team was "wannabehackers" and we placed 41st on the leaderboard.
 Not too shabby for my first CTF.

+Huge thanks to [Sumuk](https://github.com/sumukshashidhar) who helped me with some of the challenges!